seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Supported his estate; nay, Timon's money
 Has paid his men their wages: he ne'er drinks,
 But Timon's silver treads upon his lip;
-And yet–O, see the monstrousness of man
+And yet--O, see the monstrousness of man
-When he looks out in an ungrateful shape!–
+When he looks out in an ungrateful shape!--
 He does deny him, in respect of his,
 What charitable men afford to beggars.

 **Third Stranger**
-Religion groans at it.
+Religion groans at it. /

 **First Stranger**
-For mine own part,
+/ For mine own part,
 I never tasted Timon in my life,
 Nor came any of his bounties over me,
 To mark me for his friend; yet, I protest,
 For his right noble mind, illustrious virtue
-And honourable carriage,
+And honorable carriage,
 Had his necessity made use of me,
 I would have put my wealth into donation,
 And the best half should have return'd to him,